 - Costly pick and pack fees

-Red Stag Fulfillment caters to ecommerce businesses selling high-ticket items, oversized goods, heavy products, and goods that require light assembly or customization before shipping.
+I recommend Red Stag Fulfillment for ecommerce businesses selling high-ticket items, oversized goods, heavy products, and goods that require light assembly or customization before shipping.
 It’s also one of the only 3PLs that accepts hazardous merchandise (like ammunition).

-See how Red Stag compares to the top-ranking provider in ShipBob vs Red Stag.
+See how Red Stag compares to the top-ranking provider in our ShipBob vs Red Stag comparison review.

 Red Stag Fulfillment allows you to partner with it risk-free for 30 days to see if it’s a good match for your needs.
 If you’re unsatisfied with its people, processes, and services at the end of the guarantee period, it won’t bill you for any of your fulfillment service fees.